 The Startup Consulting Program provides MBA students with an experiential learning opportunity to serve as consultants to early-stage, UNC-affiliated startup companies.
 Through these consulting projects, students hone their skills in entrepreneurship and startup development through hands-on work while simultaneously expanding their entrepreneurial network of startup founders, advisors, and management teams.

-“I came out of the New Ventures Course with a better value proposition, a tighter elevator pitch and the confidence to continue developing my venture.”
+“I came out of the New Ventures (aka Startup UNC) Course with a better value proposition, a tighter elevator pitch and the confidence to continue developing my venture.”

 Kyle Buchanan (EMBA '17)